-Ulf Aminde (Berlin), Julia Christensen (London), Monica Greco (London), Ana Gomez-Carillo (Montreal), Niklas Maak (Berlin), Bonaventure Ndikung (Berlin), Alva Noë (Berkeley), Alexandra Pirici (Bukarest), Ernst Pöppel (Munich), Eugen Wassiliwizky (Frankfurt), Ed Vessel (New York/Frankfurt), James Wilkes (London), Uljana Wolf (Berlin)
+Ulf Aminde (Berlin), Beatriz Calvo-Merino (London), Ivana Franke (Berlin), Ana Gomez-Carillo (Montreal), Monica Greco (London), Dada Held-Poschardt (Berlin), Niklas Maak (Berlin), Bonaventure Ndikung (Berlin), Warren Neidich (Berlin), Alva Noë (San Francisco), Alexandra Pirici (Bukarest), Ed Vessel (New York/Frankfurt), Eugen Wassiliwizky (Frankfurt), James Wilkes (London), Uljana Wolf (Berlin)

 Roter Salon at Volksbühne, Linienstraße 227, 10178 Berlin)